-- 8.3.4 The Quarterly EM&A Summary Report which shall generally be around 5 pages (including about 3 of text and tables and 2 of figures) shall contain at least the following information: - Up to half page of executive summary - Basic project information including a synopsis of the project organisation, programme, contacts of key management, and a synopsis of works undertaken during the quarter; - A brief summary of EM&A requirements including: - monitoring parameters; - environmental quality performance limits (AL levels); and - environmental mitigation measures, as recommended in the ERR; - Advice on the implementation status of environmental protection and pollution control/mitigation measures, as recommended in the project EIA study report, summarised in the updated implementation schedule; - Drawings showing the project area, any environmental sensitive receivers and the locations of the monitoring and control stations; - Graphical plots of the trends of monitored parameters over the past 4 months (the last Month of the previous quarter and the present quarter) for representative monitoring stations annotated against: - the major activities being carried out on site during the period; - weather conditions during the period; and - any other factors which might affect the monitoring results. - Advice on the solid and liquid waste management status; - A summary of non-compliance (exceedances) of the environmental quality performance limits (AL Levels); - A brief review of the reasons for and the implications of non-compliance including review of pollution sources and working procedures
+- 8.3.4 The Quarterly EM&A Summary Report which shall generally be around 5 pages (including about 3 of text and tables and 2 of figures) shall contain at least the following information: - Up to half page of executive summary - Basic project information including a synopsis of the project organisation, programme, contacts of key management, and a synopsis of works undertaken during the quarter; - A brief summary of EM&A requirements including: - monitoring parameters; - environmental quality performance limits (AL levels); and - environmental mitigation measures, as recommended in the ERR; - Advice on the implementation status of environmental protection and pollution control/mitigation measures, as recommended in the project EIA study report, summarised in the updated implementation schedule; - Drawings showing the project area, any environmental sensitive receivers and the locations of the monitoring and control stations; - Graphical plots of the trends of monitored parameters over the past 4 months (the last Month of the previous quarter and the present quarter) for representative monitoring stations annotated against: - the major activities being carried out on site during the period; - weather conditions during the period; and - any other factors which might affect the monitoring results. - Advice on the solid and liquid waste management status; - A summary of non-compliance (exceedances) of the environmental quality performance limits (AL Levels); - A quarterly assessment of constructional impacts on water quality at the project site including but not limited to comparison of the difference between the quarterly mean and 1.3 times of the ambientment which is defined as 30% increase of the baseline data or EPD data of the related parameters by using appropriate statistical procedures.
+Suggestion of appropriate mitigation measures if the quarterly assessment analytical results demonstrate that the quarterly mean is significantly higher than the liaison water quality times of the ambient mean (p < 0.05)

-- A summary description of the actions taken in the event of non-compliance and any follow-up procedures related to earlier non-compliance; - A summary record of all complaints received (written or verbal) fro each media, liaison and consultation undertaken, actions and follow-up procedures taken; - Comments (e.g. effectiveness and efficiency of the mitigation measures), recommendations (e.g. any improvement in the EM&A programme) and conclusions for the quarter; and - Proponents' contacts and any hotline telephone number for the public to make enquiries.
+- A brief review of the reasons for and the implications of non-compliance including review of pollution sources and working procedures - A summary description of the actions taken in the event of non-compliance and any follow-up procedures related to earlier non-compliance; - A summary record of all complaints received (written or verbal) fro each media, liaison and consultation undertaken, actions and follow-up procedures taken; - Comments (e.g. effectiveness and efficiency of the mitigation measures), recommendations (e.g. any improvement in the EM&A programme) and conclusions for the quarter; and - Proponents' contacts and any hotline telephone number for the public to make enquiries.